 More Heat and Humidty, A Few Showers

-No big changes to the forecast as we head into the weekend.
-Highs stay in the low 90s with the chance of an afternoon shower each day.
+No big changes to the forecast as we head through the weekend.
+Highs stay in the low 90s with the chance of afternoon showers each day.
 It’ll feel like 95-105°F thanks to the humidity.
-Any showers still look pretty isolated, and most won’t put down much rainfall.
-Showers look a little more scattered on Monday.
+Any showers still look spotty, quick, and most won’t put down much rainfall.
 The best chances for rain come late next week as a front finally tries to move through Region 8.
-Until then, try to stay cool!
+Depending on how far south the front pushes, we could see a drop in temperatures by next weekend.
+Probably not as nice as last week’s heat relief, but we’ll take what we can get!

 Copyright 2021 KAIT.
 All rights reserved.